 Does it always work?

 No. It works for many women, but not all, and not much clinical research has been done about its effectiveness.
-It’s not very expensive (about $5 for a bottle of 100 capsules), so it may be worth a shot.
+It’s not very expensive (about $5 for a bottle of 100 capsules), so it may be worth a shot if you’re trying to increase your milk supply.

 Do I need to keep taking fenugreek and smelling like maple syrup forever?

 No. Once you see the increase, you can discontinue fenugreek and rejoice in the extra milk and smelling normal again.
-However, you need to keep removing the new and improved amount of milk from your breasts to keep your supply up.
+However, you need to keep removing the new and improved amount of milk from your breasts (via your pump) to keep your supply up.

 What are the side effects of fenugreek?